Deck Railing Codes & Requirements

 All decks higher than 30" above grade must have a guardrail.
-If you choose to install a guardrail on a deck lower than 30" you must still meet code requirements.
+If you choose to install a guardrail on a deck lower than 30", you must still meet code requirements.
 Decks attached to single family detached homes are regulated under the rules of the International Residential Code (IRC).
-The IRC requires guardrails to be at lest 36" in height measured from the deck surface to the top of the rail.
-Commercial decks attached to multifamily buildings such as apartment buildings or businesses are regulated under the International Building Code (IBC).
+The IRC requires guardrails to be at least 36" in height, measured from the deck surface to the top of the rail.
+Commercial decks attached to multi-family buildings, such as apartment buildings or businesses, are regulated under the International Building Code (IBC).
 The IBC requires 42" high guardrails.
-In either case you are allowed to build taller guardrails as long as they conform to all other requirements stated in the code.
+In either case, you are allowed to build taller guardrails as long as they conform to all other requirements stated in the code.

 Engineered railing systems must be tested to meet IRC and IBC building codes.
 The tests include:

-Infill Load Test: The strength of the balusters are tested so that a 1 square foot area must resist 125 lbs of force.
+Infill Load Test: The strength of the balusters are tested so that a one-square foot area must resist 125 lbs of force.

 Uniform Load Test: The top rail must be able to sustain 125 lbs of force applied horizontally or vertically.